Pompeo urges more assertive approach to 'Frankenstein' China

 China has four other consulates in the United States - in San Francisco, Los Angeles, Chicago and New York - as well as an embassy in Washington.

-Trump said in answer to a question at a news briefing on Wednesday it was “always possible” other Chinese missions could be closed too.
+Trump told a news briefing on Wednesday it was “always possible” other Chinese missions could be closed too.

 Richard Grenell, special presidential envoy for Serbia and Kosovo who served until recently as acting director of U.S. national intelligence, told Reuters the U.S. strategy was “very much start with one and move on to others if need be.”